ashki23/Python-notes/python-lib.md

 ## [1, 4, 9, 16, 25, 36, 49]
 ```

+### RE
-### Regular expression operations (`re`)

-In this module, you specify the rules for the set of possible strings
+In Regular expression operations (`re`) module, we specify the rules for
-that you want to match; this set might contain English sentences, or
+the set of possible strings that you want to match; this set might
-e-mail addresses, or TeX commands, or anything you like (from [Python
+contain English sentences, or e-mail addresses, or TeX commands, or
+anything you like (from [Python
 HOWTOs](https://docs.python.org/3/howto/regex.html#regex-howto)).

 ``` python